uthpalaherath/uthpalaherath.github.io/_posts/2024-08-18-Resolve-Mathjax-Latex-Rendering-on-Jekyll-Markdown-Website.md

 </script>
 ```

-This also ensures that in-line math enclosed within single `'\$'` renders too.
+This also ensures that in-line math enclosed within single `'$LaTex$'` renders too.

 That's it for now.
 Hope to see you all soon!